charwayyyyyy/AgriMart/docs/DEPLOYMENT.md

 Before deploying, ensure you have:

-1. A complete and tested build of the application
+1. A complete build of the application
 2. Access to the deployment platform (e.g., Vercel)
 3. Required environment variables ready
 4. GitHub repository set up (for CI/CD deployment)